ivanvaccari/openapi2pdf-cli/README.md

 This tool uses handlebars templates to generate the documentation.
 The template is composed of multiple files, each one responsible for rendering a specific section of the documentation.

-This tool provides a built-in template named `postman`, which is inspired by the Postman documentation style.
-To use the built-in template, you don't need to specify any template in the configuration file, otherwise you can use the configuration file option `template` to specify your own template directory.
+This tool provides the following built-in templates:
+- `postman`,  inspired by the Postman documentation style
+- `hurraycola`, inspired by some random documents found online

+Omitting the `template` option in the configuration file will use the `postman` built-in template.

+You can use your own template by specifying the `template` option in the configuration file with the path (relative to the config file) to your template directory.
 The template directory must contain the following files:

-- `api.hbs`: temlpate for the "Rest Api" page, which includes all the operations
+- `api.hbs`: template for the "Rest Api" page, which includes all the operations
 - `assumptions.hbs`: template for the "Assumptions" page, that you can use to describe any assumption made in the API design or to add custom notes after the `frontpage.hbs` content.
 - `frontpage.hbs`: template for the front page of the documentation, that usually contains the title, description and other general information about the API.
 - `header.hbs`: template for the header of each page